 Steve Jobs died on October 5, 2011.
 At the time of his death, his net worth was $10.2 billion.
 Of that $10.2 billion, $8 billion came from his Disney stake, "only" around $2 billion came from Apple.
 So by the power of basic math, Disney accounted for 78% of Steve's net worth!

 Today, Steve's widow, Laurene Powel Jobs, owns 130,181,925 shares of Disney.
 As of this writing, those shares are worth $13.8 billion.
 She also owns around 38 million shares of Apple (the company did a 7-1 stock split in 2014).
 As of this writing, those shares are worth around $4.8 billion.
 The two stakes combined are worth $18.6 billion.
 Laurene has also received around $500 million worth of dividends from the two companies in the last five years.

 In total, Laurene Jobs currently has a net worth of $19.4 billion.
 That makes her the 43rd richest person in the world.
 She's the fifth richest woman in the world.

 What Could Have Been…

 Let's pretend for a moment that Steve had never resigned from Apple back in 1985.
-If he still owned his original 20% stake in Apple (and was alive), today he would be worth $146 billion.
-That's almost 2X the net worth of his longtime rival (and current richest person on the planet) Bill Gates.
-But, to be fair, there's no guranatee that Apple ever would be as valuable and revolutionary as it is today if Steve hadn't been forced into exile all those years.
+If he still owned his original 20% stake in Apple (and was alive), today he would be worth $160 billion.
+That's $60 billion more than his longtime rival Bill Gates.
+But, to be fair, there's no guarantee that Apple ever would be as valuable and revolutionary as it is today if Steve hadn't been forced into exile all those years.
 Also, if Steve had never resigned, there's a very good chance the world would be missing a bunch of really really amazing movies!